MrJBS/MyBigProject/README.md

     .maxBy(2);
 ```
 #### BatchSumHashtags
-The BatchSumHashtags counts the occurrence of each hashtags.
+The BatchSumHashtags counts the occurrence of each hashtag.
 The output looks like ([HASHTAG],[COUNT]) <br>

 ###### Used metrics: